Branchville Municipal Court

 Do I have to pay the full amount, or can I set up a payment plan?

 You may ask the judge for a payment plan; however, you must pay a state-mandated 3 percent surcharge.
+You must come to court to request a payment plan.

 Am I required to come to court?